Mike Michaud: Tenure

 During his years in the state legislature, he continued to work at the Great Northern Paper Company until his election to Congress.
 To accommodate his legislative schedule, he changed his factory shifts, for instance by working weekends.

 From 1994 to 1996, Michaud was appointed to Governor Angus King's Productivity Realization Task Force.
 In 1997, he was appointed to the Maine Commission on Children's Health Care.
 After the 1998 election, the Maine Senate found itself divided into 17 Republicans, 17 Democrats and one Independent.
 In a compromise organization, each party agreed to assume the Senate Presidency for one year, with the single Independent awarded the chair of the crucial Appropriations Committee.
 Accordingly, in December 2000, Michaud was unanimously elected President of the Maine Senate.

-In 2001, Mike was honored with the dedication of the Michael H. Michaud Technology Center for helping to secure state funding for the University of Maine at Presque Isle Houlton Higher Education Center.
+In 2001, Michaud was honored with the dedication of the Michael H. Michaud Technology Center for helping to secure state funding for the University of Maine at Presque Isle Houlton Higher Education Center.
 He also received the College Board's Education Award at the National Council of State Legislatures annual meeting.